 Finding a book you love is a great way to feel happy.
 It feels wonderful to look forward to a good story, and the act of reading helps encourage a sense of peace.
 I recommend The Interestings, Tiny Beautiful Things, or A Homemade Life.

 What people say about exercise and endorphins is true; getting active increases feelings of happiness.
-This doesn’t mean you need to hit the gym.
-Rather find a form of physical activity that works for you.
-Go dancing with your friends, enjoy a Saturday morning hike, or go on a bike ride.
+Find a form of physical activity that works for you.
+Enjoy a Saturday morning hike, try a new yoga class online, or go on a bike ride.

 Instagram and Facebook have some benefits, but does it really make you feel better to expose yourself to everyone’s online versions of themselves?
 Most often people only report on their success, and so it can be hard when you’re comparing your entire life to everyone’s highlight reels.
 Take the time to break away from social media, and allow yourself to focus on the beauty of the moment.